-Subject Description TOE Administrator The TOE administrator is in charge of managing the security functions of the TOE.
-Attacker A human, or a process acting on his behalf, located outside the TOE.
+Subject Description TOE Administrator The TOE administrator is in charge of managing the se- curity functions of the TOE.
+Attacker A human, or a process acting on his behalf, located out- side the TOE.
 The main goal of the attacker is to access or modify application sensitive information.
-The attacker has a moderate level attack potential.
+The at- tacker has a moderate level attack potential.
 Authorized card Authorized cards (HPC, SMC-B) are able to perform card-to-card authentication which is used for remote-PIN verification.
 Card The TOE is handling the communication for one or more smart cards in its card slots.
-Connector The connector is the only entity in the environment of the TOE (except for users of the management

-Subject Description interface) which is foreseen to communicate with the TOE.
+Connector In the context of the GHC the connector is the only entity in the environment of the TOE (except for users of the management interface) which is foreseen to com- municate with the TOE.
 It is the interface for the TOE to securely communicate with the telematic infrastructure of the German healthcare system.
+SAC In the context of the SAC usage the SAC is the only entity in the environment of the TOE (except

-Medical supplier The medical supplier (e.g. a physician) uses the TOE together with his HPC (or SMC-B).
+Subject Description for users of the management interface) which is foreseen to communicate with the TOE.
+Medical supplier In the context of the GHC the medical supplier (e.g. a physician) uses the TOE together with his HPC (or SMC-B).
 With the HPC it is also possible for medical suppliers to generate qualified digital signatures.
 Other than the patient the medical supplier can be held responsible for the secure operation of the TOE.
-Patient The patient uses the TOE together with his eHC.
+Patient In the context of the GHC the patient uses the TOE together with his eHC.
 The patient uses the TOE for other services of the eHC.
 A patient will never use the services of the TOE alone but will always be guided by the medical supplier.
-Push Server The Push Server is a trusted entity in the internal network of the medical supplier which updates firmware on card terminals that are connected to that network.
-The Push Server uses the SICCT interface or another network interface of the card terminal for remote update.
-See A.PUSH_SERVER for assumptions on the Push Server.
+Signature user In the context of the SAC usage the Signature user uses the TOE together with his signature cre- ation device (signature smart card).
+The Signa- ture user does not use the services of the TOE alone but services of the SAC which controls the eHCT operation.
+Push Server The Push Server is a trusted entity in the internal net- work of the medical supplier /Signature user which updates firmware on card terminals that are connected to that network.
+The Push Server uses the SICCT inter- face or another network interface of the card terminal for remote update.
+See A.PUSH_SERVER for assump- tions on the Push Server.
 SM-KT The SM-KT represents the cryptographic identity of the TOE.
-It is a secure module that carries a X509 certificate and provides: • Protection of the private key • Cryptographic functions for encryption/decryption and signature creation • A random number generator • A function to read out the public key TOE Reset Administrator The TOE Reset Administrator is the only user role that is able to perform a reset of the TOE settings when management credentials are lost.
+It is a secure module that carries a X509 certificate and provides : Protection of the private key Cryptographic functions for encryption/decryption and signature creation A random number generator A function to read out the public key TOE Reset Adminis- trator The TOE Reset Administrator is the only user role that is able to perform a reset of the TOE settings when man- agement credentials are lost.
 The type of authentication for this role depends on the particular implementation.
 The TOE Reset Administrator could be the developer himself.
 User A user is communicating with the TOE in order to use its primary services, i.e. to access a smart card which has been put into one of the slots of the TOE before.
-The TOE is used by different kinds of users including medical suppliers, patients and administrators.
+The TOE is used by different kinds of users including medical suppliers, patients, Signature users and ad- ministrators.